-Perhaps, adults feel that children is too young to understand what is happening in the world of adult.
-Or perhaps that they are innocent that they see the root cause of the problems too easily.
+Perhaps, adults feel that children are too young to understand what is happening in the world of adults.
+Or perhaps that they are innocent and that they see the root cause of the problems too easily.

-When children appears and participates in protest, certain groups will criticise that these people are misusing children in activism.
-That happens last week when a MBPP councillor criticised NGOs for getting children to participate in the advocacy against climate change.
+When children appear and participate in protest, certain groups will criticise that these people are misusing children in activism.
+That happened last week when a MBPP councillor criticised NGOs for getting children to participate in the advocacy against climate change.

 That brings up the question, are children allowed to protest?
 If yes, what is considered a right cause for children to participate in activism?
 If environment and climate change is about the future of the kids, aren’t they allowed to protest?

 Which is right for kids to protest, and which is not?

 I grew up in an environment where I was taught to study well in school, make a good career and have a great family.
 I believe most of my generation grew up that way as well.

 Not to say that the environment that I grew up in is incorrect or bad, but I believe it is lacking the lessons about society and community.

 Doing well in our education is mostly about ourselves, but lessons on society are about the community as a whole.
 It is not only caring and developing ourselves, but the world that we live in.